shafy/shafyy/content/about.md

 draft: false
 ---

 My name is Can Olcer.
-Currently, I'm running a startup that I co-founded called [Kosmos School](https://kosmosschool.com) based in San Francisco.
+Currently, I'm running a startup that I co-founded called [Kosmos School](https://kosmosschool.com).
 Our ultimate goal is to build a K-12 school that exists only in virtual reality.

 I was born and raised in Zurich, Switzerland.
 Both my parents are Turkish and moved to Switzerland when they were kids.
 This makes me Turkish and Swiss.